-DCA in 2 years full-time or 4 years part-time (expected start date July 2018)
+DCA in 2 years full-time (expected start date July 2019)

-Enter the DCA with an MFA.
-Earn a doctoral degree in 2-4 years.
+Enter the DCA with a master's.
+Earn a doctoral degree in 2 years.

-DCA in 3 years full-time or 6 years part-time (expected start date July 2018)
+DCA in 3 years full-time (expected start date July 2019)

-PhD in 3 years full-time or 6 years part-time (expected start date July 2018)
+PhD in 3 years full-time (expected start date July 2019)

 1. List degrees